Binary options trading is a scam! It’s sad but true.

 Most of these binary holding companies are based in countries such as Israel, and close to 95% of the brokers are scammers.
 These “brokers” are usually young and impressionable salespeople who want to make big bucks and sustain a lifestyle in Tel Aviv.
 The salespeople work in a morally deprived environment and are taught aggressive sales tactics.

-As mentioned above, most of these companies have been located in Israel but the government there has finally stepped in and will be shutting them down very shortly.
+As mentioned above, most of these companies have been located in Israel but the government there has finally stepped in and has started shutting them down.
 The Israeli crackdown was largely motivated by an investigative article posted by the Times of Israel newspaper.

 They are trained to lie and prey on a potential client’s emotions to get them to invest money.
 The names these salespeople use are fake; neither do they have any experience in finance that makes them eligible to manage money.
 What they are good at is telling you the words you want to hear.

 But how can they evade the law?
 Believe it or not, this scam of massive scale has been around for years.
 The authorities cannot crack down on the scammers because they operate under elaborate contingency plans that ensure they get to keep the stolen money.